strontic/strontic.github.io/xcyclopedia/library/drvinst.exe-100997A8B475B1D1B173BE8941DFE1A6.md

 ## Possible Misuse

 *The following table contains possible examples of `drvinst.exe` being misused.
-While `drvinst.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `drvinst.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --